Transitive Courant algebroids and double symplectic groupoids: The first Pontryagin class and twisted CA-groupoids over gauge groupoids

 \subsection{Transitive Courant algebroids and exact CA-groupoids}

 Now we shall apply the observations that we made to the construction of heterotic Courant algebroids.

 Let $G$ be a Lie group with quadratic Lie algebra $\mathfrak{g} $ with $\langle \,,\, \rangle $ being its Ad-invariant symmetric non-degenerate pairing.
-If $P$ is a principal $G$-bundle, the kernel of the anchor of the Atiyah algebroid $A$ of $P$ is isomorphic to the adjoint bundle $\mathfrak{g} (P)=(P \times \mathfrak{g})/G $ and it inherits a metric from $\langle \,,\, \rangle $. \begin{defi}[\cite{barhek}] Let $\mathbb{A}$ be a Courant algebroid over a manifold $M$ such that its anchor $\mathtt{a} $ is surjective and such that the quotient Lie algebroid $A:=\mathbb{A}/\mathtt{a}^*(T^*M)$ is isomorphic to the Atiyah algebroid of a principal $G$-bundle $\pi:P \rightarrow M$ by an isomorphism that preserves the restriction of the metrics to the kernel.
-Then we say that $\mathbb{A} $ is a {\em heterotic Courant algebroid} and $\mathbb{A}$ is called a Courant algebroid extension of $A$. \end{defi} The 2-shifted 2-form form \eqref{eq:bg} can be called the universal Pontryagin form since its cohomology class in the Bott-Shulman complex corresponds to the first universal Pontryagin class in $H^4(BG)$ for $G=GL_n(\mathbb{C} )$ and the pairing given by the trace \cite{getdia,brepon}.
-A principal $G$-bundle $P$ over a manifold $M$ induces a Lie groupoid morphism from the action groupoid
+If $P$ is a principal $G$-bundle, the kernel of the anchor of the Atiyah algebroid $A$ of $P$ is isomorphic to the adjoint bundle $\mathfrak{g} (P)=(P \times \mathfrak{g})/G $ and it inherits a metric from $\langle \,,\, \rangle $. \begin{defi}[\cite{barhek}] Let $E$ be a Courant algebroid over a manifold $M$ such that its anchor $\mathtt{a} $ is surjective and such that the quotient Lie algebroid $A:=E/\mathtt{a}^*(T^*M)$ is isomorphic to the Atiyah algebroid of a principal $G$-bundle $\pi:P \rightarrow M$ by an isomorphism that preserves the restriction of the metrics to the kernel.
+Then we say that $E $ is a {\em heterotic Courant algebroid} and $E$ is called a Courant algebroid extension of $A$. \end{defi} Let us consider the closed 2-shifted 2-form \eqref{eq:bg} for $K=G$.
+A principal $G$-bundle $P$ over a manifold $M$ induces a Lie groupoid morphism from the action groupoid associated to $P$: